Skip to content

 5. Post-shave care: Apply only once skin has calmed, or use a fragrance-free roll-on that’s labelled gentle.

-Find your starting format at Eco Traders →
+Find your starting format in our natural deodorant collection →

 Sustainability: Packaging That Matches Your Values